OSGeo/gdal/gdal/doc/source/drivers/vector/mongodb.rst

 .. shortname:: MongoDB

-.. build_dependencies:: needs Mongo C++ client legacy library
+.. build_dependencies:: Mongo C++ client legacy library

 This driver can connect to the a MongoDB service.